FRCDashboard/FRCDashboard/README.md

 ## Introduction

-DriverStationJS is an extendable, web-browser-based driverstation for FIRST Robotics Competition (FRC).
+FRC Dashboard is an extendable, web-browser-based dashboard for FIRST Robotics Competition (FRC).

 * Completely legal for competition as it works alongside standard DriverStation
 * Touchscreen web browser interface provides richer control interface for secondary robot operator